BROKEN ARROW, Okla — Broken Arrow residents reached out to Problem Solvers for help with a house that's become overgrown after a fire in April 2023.

 “We've noticed a lot of a lot of snakes and a lot of rats," he said.
 "I do my best to take care of that, but I can't do it by myself, and nothing's being done.”

-WATCH: Broken Arrow neighbors reach out about overgrown house
+WATCH: Broken Arrow neighbors reach out about overgrown house:

-Ponio added he and some neighbors try keeping the area clean by mowing the grass, and have called the city several times to report the conditions.
+Ponio added he and some neighbors try keeping the area clean by mowing the grass, and called the city several times to report the conditions.

 McColloch said he wants the community to report anything they need help with to keep everyone safe.